adobe-apiplatform/umapi-documentation/docs/en/api/getUserGroups.md

 The number of users in the group. {% include_relative partials/mayNotBePresent.md %}

 __isReadOnly:__ _boolean_
 Indicates if it is possible to directly add and remove users from the group.
-See full discussion at [Share User Groups](https://www.adobe.com/go/user_group_share)
+Further information is available at [Share User Groups](https://www.adobe.com/go/user_group_share)

 #### Schema Model